 You might do a level 3 qualification before studying an HTQ.
-Level 3 qualifications include A-levels, T-levels, advanced apprenticeships, and BTECs.
+Level 3 qualifications include A-levels, T-levels, advanced apprenticeships, Free Courses for Jobs and BTECs.

 Subjects you can take

 For September 2025, you can apply for an HTQ in a variety of different subjects across a wide range of sectors, including: